Coach's Update

 You can run recreationally until the first of July, then start a buildup of mileage for the fall season.
 Beginning in August I’ll suggest specific workouts with some quality running.
 The volume of that running will increase through August and September to be ready to start our cross country season (if you choose to) when you arrive on campus.

 Now, rest or have fun with running!
-If you still want to race, here are four chances:

-‘See you on the IM field!
+‘See you on the field,

 Tom Heinonen